-Now these trending ideas may have nothing to do with your blog, but if they do bingo! you just got something to blog about!
+Now, these trending ideas may have nothing to do with your blog, but if they do bingo!
+You’ve just got something to blog about!
 You know what people are already looking for and you can write a blog post around it.

 Get Keywords and Ideas from Pinterest for Blog Posts

 You can search something you may be thinking about creating a blog post for on Pinterest.
 Perhaps you have a DIY blog and you are thinking about making slime.
 You can go to Pinterest and type in the search bar “How to Make Slime” As you can see, I typed that into the search bar and out came a bunch of other searches underneath that in the colored boxes.

 So by using Pinterest’s suggestion, you will have more of an idea of how you want to plan and organize your blog post.
 How to Make Slime – For Kids!
 Would be a great title and it’s already being searched for.
 There are so many ideas and people who have made slime you could even do a round-up post of the best slime recipes and link all the bloggers who are making great slime recipes.
 With Pinterest, the inspiration is endless.

 I have a blog post that explains some more Pinterest Strategies if that’s your thing.

 Systems are a way to almost duplicate yourself when you plan and organize your blog posts.
 Once you have a system in place, they kind of work themselves.
 No one is going to do your work for you unless you hire an assistant.
 BUT if you have a great system your assistant can follow along with your exact system.
 Boom, you just duplicated yourself!

 Whatever system you use, write it down.
 Then it can be followed.
 You can always update your system as your blog evolves.
 This is a great trick to plan and organize blog posts.

 A master task is a system that will list generically list all the tasks that you need to do each week to produce your blog posts.